free-honey/naumachia/trireme/README.md

 ### Local Mocked

 A mocked network environment which is just stored in your local file system.
-This is useful for testing your contracts locally without having to pay for transactions.
+This is useful for testing your contracts locally without having to pay for transactions and waiting for finality.

 Local Mocked includes some additional features to the live enviroments.
 ```shell